aryn-ai/sycamore/docs/source/aryn_cloud/get_started.md

 ## An Introduction to the Aryn Partitioning Service
-You can use the Aryn Partitioning Service to easily chunk and extract data from complex PDFs.
-The Partitioning Service can extract paragraphs, tables and images.
+You can use the Aryn Partitioning Service to easily chunk and extract data from complex documents.
+The Partitioning Service accepts PDF and Microsoft office formats (.docx, .doc, .pptx, .ppt).
+It can extract paragraphs, tables and images.
 It returns detailed information about the components it has just identified in a JSON object.
 The following two sections will walk you through two examples where we segment PDF documents and extract a table and an image from those documents using the python aryn-sdk.

 ### Extracting Tables from a PDF